 What is Meaningful Use?

-If you are going to work with electronic health records (EHR's) in the field of healthcare, you will likely have to understand how to define meaningful use in healthcare.
+If you are going to work with electronic health records (EHR’s) in the field of healthcare, knowing the answer to the question “What is ‘meaningful use’?” would be considered a must.
 Even though the original guidelines have been debated, contested, and disregarded by physicians, they point to the direction the industry is moving.

 It is still important to understand the background of meaningful use.
 Basically, this term describes the standards set forth by the United States government for handling patient information, including EHRs.
-These minimum requirements are applied to all data transmitted between all healthcare environments, insurance companies, and their correspondence with patients.
+These minimum requirements are applied to all data transmitted between all healthcare environments, insurance companies, and their correspondence with patients.<!- mfunc feat_school ->

-You may be wondering what meaningful use mean for hospitals – or other types of healthcare facilities.
-It is to your facility's advantage to apply meaningful use to your organization, especially since this is tied to federal funding for a variety of widely used programs, including Medicare.
+You may be wondering what “meaningful use” means for hospitals, healthcare, IT – or other types of medical facilities.
+It is to your facility’s advantage to apply meaningful use to your organization, especially since this is tied to federal funding for a variety of widely used programs, including Medicare.
 There are also Electronic Health Records Incentive Programs that you can participate in through the Centers for Medicare and Medicaid Services website.

 Meaningful use is broken into 3 stages: